Alvin-Liew/Active-Directory-Home-Lab/README.md

 Brief theory, There are two main logical network designs:

 Workgroup Environment: This is similar to your home network, except that instead of being replicated throughout the devices in the network, a user's credential (password and username) is saved in a database called Security Account Manager (SAM) that is exclusive to the user's device.
 In this manner, the user's account is formed on that device, and only they can log on to it.
-No other user can connect on to it.
+No other user can connect to it.
 It's a fairly excellent technique to keep your personal device secure, but managing individual devices for password resets and user account creation in a commercial setting with, say, a thousand and one devices, is a major hassle.
 Domain-based Environment.
 To centrally handle user and computer account creation, password resets, and authentication, businesses need a domain-based system.
 In this case, PCs are connected to the domain and users are established in the domain controller.
 Unlike Workgroup accounts, these accounts exist in the domain controller rather than on specific devices.
 In this manner, a user inside the domain may get to any computer inside the domain, provide their login information, and receive authentication to access any machine.

 The program that is installed on a Windows server and allows management of users and machines is called Active Directory Domain Services.
 With the desired DNS setup from the previous step, the AD publishes a large number of DNS entries to the DC.
 We will install AD DS on the Server 2019 in the ensuing stages.